SyncfusionExamples/json-offline-data-event-calendar-flutter/README.md

-# Flutter Calendar load JSON appointment
+# Flutter Calendar appointments from local JSON

 This repository contains a sample that demonstrates how to load offline JSON appointments into the Syncfusion® Calendar package.